A viewpoint by Fabrice Granatieri, Senior Consultant at Amaris Consulting.

 There have been many notable projects within the cloud space in the past few years, such as structuring of the data architecture in retail business (using GCP), GE moving thousands of workloads into the AWS cloud, Airbus’ open data project, and Ravensburger’s migration to the OVH cloud.

-Let’s begin with the main reasons why the cloud might be beneficial for your company:
+Let’s begin with the main reasons why the delivery of different services through the Internet might be beneficial for your company:

 - Faster project start-up time